Feed (Anderson novel): Language

 Even with the quick information access provided by the feed, the vocabularies of characters present in the novel are minimal, though full of futuristic slang.
-Anderson's use of language mirrors the slang of today's "youth culture," and familiarizes the reader with the likeness between the characters' mode of communicating and present state of communication of the reader.
+Anderson's use of language mirrors the slang of today's "youth culture", and familiarizes the reader with the likeness between the characters' mode of communicating and the present state of communication of the reader.
 The degradation of language and heavy use of slang is not only a matter of youth, but also present in the speech of Titus's parents.
-The novel offers comment on the language use of adults and proves, through examination of Titus's parents, that the adults possess an immature world view.
+The novel offers comment on the language use of adults and proves, through examination of Titus's parents, that the adults possess an immature worldview.

 Throughout the novel, Anderson emphasizes his created slang and adolescent vocabulary specific to the society in Feed.
 This extreme emphasis on the nature of the teens' language use corresponds with the theme of the dangers of overpowering consumerism.
 Even the word choice that characterizes the slang used in the novel carries undertones of advertisements, purchases, and corporation power.